 The Samaritan Befrienders Hong Kong

 Available languages: Cantonese

 Patients with schizophrenia may see, hear, smell and feel objects or scenes that ordinary people do not experience, i.e. hallucinations.
-The may also experience delusions which are untrue beliefs, such as being persecuted by aliens or that they have supernatural powers.
+They may also experience delusions that are untrue beliefs, such as being persecuted by aliens or that they have supernatural powers.

 This article was independently written by Healthy Matters and is not sponsored.
 It is informative only and not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be relied upon for specific medical advice.